SoftSimu/CellSim3D/documentation.md

 + "divPlaneBasisX": set the division plane normal to the X direction if "useDivPlaneBasis" is set to one
 + "divPlaneBasisY": set the division plane normal to the Y direction if "useDivPlaneBasis" is set to one
 + "divPlaneBasisZ": set the division plane normal to the Z direction if "useDivPlaneBasis" is set to one
-+ "asymDivision": Do assymetric division - 0 for false & 1 for true
++ "asymDivision": Do asymmetric division - 0 for false & 1 for true

 ### New cell characteristics

 + "useDifferentCell": Set different characteristics for new cells -  0 for false & 1 for true
 + "SizeFactor": Ratio of the size of the new type of cell compared to the old one
-+ "StiffFactor": Ratio of the stiffness of the bonds of new type of cell compared to the old one
++ "StiffFactor": Ratio of the stiffness of the bonds of the new type of cell compared to the old one
 + "GrowthRate": growth rate of the new cell
 + "divisionV": division volume of the new cell
 + "gammaV": 0.01,